fsteff/discovery-swarm-stream-java/README.md

 Works with java 1.7 and on android 5.1 upwards.<br>
 Android demo: [DatDiscoveryWebview](https://github.com/fsteff/DatDiscoveryWebview)

+##usage
+This library is not published on maven, but you can use [jitpack](https://jitpack.io/#fsteff/discovery-swarm-stream-java)

 ## features/limitations
 - TCP connections to the peers (no uTP)
 - DNS and mDNS lookup (no dht)